Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Introduction

 Collective, dipole-coupled dynamics of the spins are also seen in several magnetization-relaxation type experiments~\cite{san97,ohm98,wer99b,tho99,wer00,wer00b,tup02}.
 Theoretical discussions and Monte-Carlo simulations of these experiments have been provided by~\cite{gat06,pro98ab,cuc99,fer0304,vij12}, and many aspects of the experiments are understood.
-The same is not true of the swept-field experiments, and we are unaware of any work that addresses the collective dynamics aspects.
-Theories that include the dipole-dipole interactions in a purely static~\cite{kec07} or mean-fieldy~\cite{avag09} way cannot explain all the experimental behavior, especially that at low sweep fields.
+The same is not true of the swept-field experiments, and we are aware of only a few previous investigations that pertain to the collective dynamical aspects~\cite{liu02,gara03,fu04}.
+We discuss these below.
+Theories that include the dipole-dipole interactions in a purely static way~\cite{kec07}, or via a dynamic mean-field~\cite{avag09} cannot explain all the experimental behavior, especially that at low sweep rates.
 It is important to have a more complete theory since experimentalists often interpret data in terms of the original LZS analysis~\cite{ram08,wer08,ram08b,wer08b}.
-In light of the fact that the spins in molecular magnets are subject to strong environmental influences, especially the dipolar couplings to other molecular spins, and that the LZS theory is based on fully quantum mechanically coherent time evolution, it is not at all clear that the LZS description is at all correct a priori.
+In light of the fact that the spins in molecular magnets are subject to strong environmental influences, especially the dipolar couplings to other molecular spins, and that the LZS theory is based on fully quantum mechanically coherent time evolution, it is not at all clear that the LZS description is even applicable a priori.
 Indeed, as explained in Ref.~\cite{avag09}, it is a fortunate fact that it can be used even at high sweep velocities.
 Wernsdorfer has argued~\cite{wer08}, correctly in our view, that the LZS formula should not be used without first verifying that one is in the fast sweep limit, and that it can in general only yield a lower bound on the tunnel splitting.
-While the use of this formula may give one qualitative proof of the presence of a geometrical phase in the tunneling spectrum~\cite{gar93}, one is on shaky ground if one uses the extracted tunnel splittings to build detailed models of intramolecular magnetic interactions.
-It is clear that a recent debate about these matters~\cite{ram08,wer08,ram08b,wer08b,ram09,wer09} is caused by an incomplete understanding of how molecular magnets respond to a swept magnetic field.
+While the use of this formula may provide qualitative proof of the presence of a geometrical phase in the tunneling spectrum~\cite{gar93}, one is on shaky ground if one uses the extracted tunnel splittings to build detailed models of intramolecular magnetic interactions.
+It seems to us that a recent debate about these matters~\cite{ram08,wer08,ram08b,wer08b,ram09,wer09} is caused by an incomplete understanding of how molecular magnets respond to a swept magnetic field.